Analysis | Timeline: How two extremist groups planned for Jan. 6

 Jan.
 6. The Capitol is overrun.

-Despite that vague meeting on Jan.
+Despite that vague meeting Jan.
 5, what’s depicted in the government’s documents is, in fact, two separate plans.
 There’s no indication that either group changed direction after the meeting in the parking garage; in fact, one Oath Keepers member who spoke with Reuters was surprised that Rhodes had met with Tarrio, given the antipathy between the two groups.

 What’s alleged instead is that the Oath Keepers responded to Trump’s loss in 2020 with an immediate call for use force to maintain his presidency.
 The Proud Boys coalesced around a similar goal only after Trump called for engagement in Washington — at which point much of the “Stop the Steal” infrastructure that sprung up to capitalize on Trump’s false claims of rampant fraud did the same.

 That includes the other junction point between the Oath Keepers and the Proud Boys: longtime Trump adviser Roger Stone.
-A longtime friend of Tarrio’s, Stone was being protected by Oath Keepers, including James, even before the evening of Jan.
-5. It’s a reminder that, for all the government has made public, there are still questions for which we don’t have answers.
+A longtime friend of Tarrio, Stone was being protected by Oath Keepers, including James, even before the evening of Jan.
+5. It’s a reminder that, for all the government has made public, there are still questions for which we don’t have answers